michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-12-03-downloading-facebook-data-ever-work.md

 It’s fast and easy to start the process and wait for an email with the download notification.
 Unfortunately I never get one.
 I only get emails confirming the failure of the export 48 hours later: “Please retry your Facebook download.”

-<q>We’re sorry.
+> We’re sorry.
 Something went wrong and we weren’t able to put together a copy of your Facebook data.
-Please start the process again by visiting your account settings and clicking ‘Download a copy of your Facebook data.’</q>
+Please start the process again by visiting your account settings and clicking ‘Download a copy of your Facebook data.’

 Great.
 This didn’t help at all.
 To answer my own question I asked in the headline: not for me.